 03. With diamond is the peridot the only gemstone that is formed in the Earth’s mantle.
 The other gemstones are formed in the Earth’s crust.

 04. This green beauty has been associated with light, probably this association comes from the Ancient Romans, who called this gemstone also the ‘evening emerald’.
-We think that they called it the evening emeralds because this gemstone does not darken at night.
+We think that they called it the evening emerald because this gemstone does not darken at night.
 Day or night this gem stays light green.

-05. The goddess of the volcano is Pele, and she has a very bad temper that is so explosive as lava.
+05. The goddess of the volcano is Pele, and she has a very bad temper that is as explosive as lava.
 People think that the green gemstones, formed in the Earth’s mantle, are the tears of Pele.
 And those tears (so the gemstone) have powers to heal illness and bring wealth and growth.

 06. The peridot has given many features that benefit people.
 It is thought that this green gem wards off evil ghosts and helps in having a good marriage or relationship.
-It is supposed to encourage positiveness and keep jealousy away.
+It is supposed to encourage positivity and keep jealousy away.